brsr/antitile/docs/conway.rst

 in balance with features of degree 3 (triangles and degree-3 vertices), and that in some sense degree 4 features come "for free".

-If the polyhedron doesn't have degenerate features (e.g digons or degree-2 vertices), :math:`i \ge 3`.
+If the polyhedron doesn't have degree-2 features (e.g digons or degree-2 vertices), :math:`i \ge 3`.
 Together with characteristics from above, a series of inequalities can be derived: